Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 How is dementia diagnosed?

 Your healthcare provider will ask you or someone close to you about your symptoms.
-He will ask when your symptoms began, and if they have gotten worse with time.
-He may also ask if you have any family members with dementia.
+He or she will ask when your symptoms began, and if they have gotten worse with time.
+He or she may also ask if you have any family members with dementia.

 - Memory testing will be done regularly so healthcare providers can monitor memory changes over time.
 Healthcare providers will test your long-term memory by asking questions about how much you remember from the past.
 They will also test your short-term memory by asking you to remember new facts.

 - Blood tests may be used to rule out any other conditions that could be causing your symptoms.
 Some temporary conditions may be similar to dementia but can be treated.

 - An MRI or CT scan can help healthcare providers find damage to your brain caused by dementia.
 The pictures may also show an injury or blood flow problems.
 You may be given contrast liquid before the pictures are taken.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is dementia treated?

 The goal of treatment is to help you keep your current health for as long as possible.
 You may need any of the following:

 - Dementia medicines may be used to help slow the decline in your memory.

 - Antipsychotics may be used to help improve your behavior, and control anger or violence.